dvgis/threebox-es6/docs/Threebox.md

 `[pointGeometry, pointGeometry ... pointGeometry]`

 An array of at least two lnglat's, forming a line.
-When populating this from a GeoJSON Linestring, this array can be accessed at `linestring.geometry.coordinates`.
+When populating this from a [*GeoJson*](https://geojson.org/) Linestring, this array can be accessed at `linestring.geometry.coordinates`.

 <br>